Scura, Wigfield, Heyer, Stevens & Cammarota Blog

 Home Inspection Checklist and Legal Issues in a Real Estate Purchase In New Jersey

 When you enter a contract to purchase a property in New Jersey it is essential that you allow for sufficient time to conduct and inspection of the property and provide a list of demands for repairs to the seller.
 Our suggestion is a minimum of 20 days to allow for inspections and to provide a report.
 Of course, you should hire a qualified home inspector and not try to do it yourself.
 This is not the time to be cheap and try to save money.
 Obtain the best home inspector you can find.
 This is such a critical financial purchase so you must make sure that you are not buying a property with substantial problems that will lead to additional high costs.
+Use the three day attorney review clause in New Jersey to make sure you have inspection issues covered in the contract of sale and sufficient time.
 Here is a checklist of common concerns to look out for when conducting a home inspection in New Jersey:

 Home Inspection Checklist